John Alcock (behavioral ecologist)

 His research interests include the evolution of diversity in insect populations, studying the adaptive value of different ways in which males find mating partners.
-He has authored several books, including The Kookaburras' Song: Exploring Animal Behavior in Australia (1988), Sonoran Desert Summer (1990), The Triumph of Sociobiology (2003), and Animal Behavior: An Evolutionary Approach (tenth edition, 2013).
+He authored several books, including The Kookaburras' Song: Exploring Animal Behavior in Australia (1988), Sonoran Desert Summer (1990), The Triumph of Sociobiology (2003), and Animal Behavior: An Evolutionary Approach (tenth edition, 2013).
 He authored Sonoran Desert Spring (1994) which was illustrated by Marilyn Hoff Stewart, and also authored In a Desert Garden: Love and Death Among the Insects (1999) illustrated by Turid Forsyth.

-Alcock is one of the original scientists to participate in the Ask A Biologist program and continues to participate in interviews as well as answering questions from students around the world.
+Alcock was one of the original scientists to participate in the Ask A Biologist program.

-Alcock has performed extensive research and is the leading authority on the bee Centris pallida which is common in Arizona.
+Alcock performed extensive research and was the leading authority on the bee Centris pallida which is common in Arizona.
 Most of this research was performed in the late 1970s.

-He completed his undergraduate degree at Amherst College (1965) and his Ph.D. at Harvard University (1969).
+Alcock completed his undergraduate degree at Amherst College (1965) and his Ph.D. at Harvard University (1969).

+Alcock died on January 15, 2023, at the age of 80.